caiquefrd/shopping-list/README.md

 Features

-    Add Expenses: Use the form to input description, amount, and date.
+    Add Items: Use the form to input description and amount.
-    View Expenses: Displays a list of expenses in a readable format (dd-mm-yyyy).
+    View Items: Displays a list of items.
-    Edit Expenses: Modify an existing expense via a popup modal.
+    Edit Items: Modify an existing item via a popup modal.
-    Delete Expenses: Remove an expense from the list and the database.
+    Delete Items: Remove an item from the list and the database.
-    Total Expenses: Automatically calculates and displays the total expense.
+    Total Amount: Automatically calculates and displays the total amount.

 Requirements